gluru/Kare-Dev/custom-fetchers.md

-DF is an extremely data intensive component which should ideally be hosted in the same geographical area as either the third party service or MIND.
+DF is an extremely data intensive component which should ideally be hosted in the same geographical area as either the third party service or Dialpad.
 It should also be deployed in a data centre capable of transferring that amount of data.
-Ideally the DF should be deployed in different geographical areas and hit the MIND environment in which the customer data is stored.
+Ideally the DF should be deployed in different geographical areas and hit the Dialpad environment in which the customer data is stored.

 ## Data privacy considerations

-The DF only needs to store the credentials that are used to transfer data, and doesn’t need to persist any other data.
+The DF only needs to store the credentials that are used to transfer data, and doesn't need to persist any other data.

 ## White labelling the product

-MIND Widget and Admin Console are branded products while the APIs are not branded.
+Dialpad Self Service Widget (DSS) and Digital Experience Console (DX Console) are branded products while the APIs are not branded.
 Integrators willing to hide Dialpad’s brand from their customers should use the APIs.